thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 return new Response(`Grid data: ${JSON.stringify(gridData, null, 2)}`)
 ```

 In the code above, we pass the request country into the `powerBreakdown.check` function.
 This function will return information about the energy grid we have requested data for, as well as a `gridAware` flag - a boolean value indicating whether grid-aware changes should be made to the website.
 Earlier in our code, we created a new instance of `PowerBreakdown` and specified that it use the "low-carbon" `mode`.
 This means that when the function runs a check against data from Electricity Maps it will refer to "low-carbon" energy data (that is renewables + nuclear).
-You can learn more about the modes available, and other options, on the [Getting Starting page](/grid-aware-websites/getting-started/#using-the-gridawarepower-function).
+You can learn more about the modes available, and other options, on the [Getting started page](/grid-aware-websites/getting-started/#using-the-gridawarepower-function).

 Again, we can test that everything works so far by running the `npx wrangler dev` command in our project.
-Now, when you go to [http://localhost:8787](http://localhost:8787), you should see the contents `gridData` object in the browser.
+Now, when you go to [http://localhost:8787](http://localhost:8787), you should see the contents of the `gridData` object in the browser.

 ### Making changes to the web page if grid-aware changes are recommended